 I’m the Dad/Builder who rides around town saying things like, “That house there?
 I worked on that house.
 And that one?
 Yup, that one too.”
 That’s what happens when you find a trade you love and you stick with it for 20 something years.
 The Es in EeG builders are our two builders in training, Emmett and Estie.
 He’s the older, taller E. She’s the younger, right up front and center, e.
-Building’s in our blood.
+Building is in our blood.
 My grandfather was a master craftsman and, along with his stellar eyebrows, he passed that skill onto me.
 Lucky for the Es, the eyebrows appear to have skipped a generation.
 The passion for creating remains strong.
-In addition to the tiny crew in training, EeG builders has a cultivated network of local, skilled, tradespeople of all variety at the ready.
+In addition to the tiny crew in training, EeG builders have cultivated a network of local, skilled, tradespeople of all variety at the ready.
 Organizing projects large and small is like a family reunion.
-Lots of laughing, an amazing amount of collaboration, and a few pot luck lunches to keep us connected and nourished.
+Lots of laughing, an amazing amount of collaboration, and a few potluck lunches to keep us connected and nourished.

 My wife planned our wedding.
 She booked the band, chose the flowers, arranged the honeymoon.
 She even tucked a box of fancy cufflinks in my suit pocket for me to find the morning of our wedding day.
 Back then I didn’t quite get the amount of time it took to manage it all.
 The phone calls, the running here, there, and everywhere to get it all done while she was in graduate school and working full time.
 I get it now.
 And I’m really good at it.
 Not the dress picking, but the organizing/planning/making sure everything gets done on time, on budget, and to everyone’s satisfaction.
 I can put together a decent flower arrangement too.